MxShift/lisk-pool/README.md

 Now edit docs/index.html and customize the webpage.

-Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then move poollogs_example.json to poollogs.json.
+Finally edit poollogs.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting;

 ### Private pool
 If you want to run a private pool, you need to edit config.json and: